dotnet/docs/docs/core/tools/dotnet-install-script.md

 `--architecture [ARCH]`

 Architecture of the .NET binaries to be installed.
-Possible values are <auto>, x64 and amd64.
-The default value is <auto>, which represents currently running OS architecture.
+Possible values are &lt;auto&gt;, x64 and amd64.
+The default value is &lt;auto&gt;, which represents currently running OS architecture.

 `--shared-runtime`